Khom Thai script

-The Khom script (อักษรขอม, or later อักษรขอมไทย; ອັກສອນຂອມ; អក្សរខម) is a Brahmic script and a variant of the Khmer script used in Thailand and Laos, which is used to write Pali, Sanskrit, Khmer and Thai.
+The Khom script (อักษรขอม, or later อักษรขอมไทย; ອັກສອນຂອມ; អក្សរខម) is a Brahmic script and a variant of the Khmer script used in Thailand and Laos, which is used to write Pali, Sanskrit, Khmer, Thai and Lao (Isan).

 Etymology

 Historically, this script is known as Akson Khom (Khom Script, a variant of Khmer script) in Laos and Thailand.
-The term khom (ขอม) means Khmer or Cambodian.
+The term khom (ขอม) means "Cambodia" or "Cambodian" and is used in historical chronicles; the modern term is khamen (เขมร).
 Literally, the term "akson khom" means Khmer script.

 History

 The Thai adopted the ancient Khmer script as their official script around the 10th century, during the territorial expansion of the Khmer Empire, because the Thai language lacked a writing system at the time.
 The ancient Khmer script was not suitable for writing Thai, however, because of phonological differences between the Thai and Khmer languages.
 Around the 15th century, the Thai added additional letterforms and letters to the script, to be able to write the Thai language.
-They called this new version of the Khmer script “Khom”, which means “Khmer” in Thai.
+They called this new version of the Khmer script "Khom", which means "Khmer" in Thai.
 The knowledge of the Khom Thai script was, in the early periods of the Thai and Lao kingdoms, originally exclusive to the phraam.
 It is assumed that the phraam gained their knowledge from Khmer teachers or ancestors who came from Angkor.
 Later, the Khom Thai script spread from Central Thailand to neighboring regions including Nakhon Si Thammarat, to which many Thai phraam fled during and after the Burmese–Siamese wars.

 Punnothok (2006) indicated that the Khom Thai script has been used alongside the Thai script since the 15th century.
 The two scripts are used for different purposes, the Thai script is used for writing non-religious documents, while the Khom Thai script is mainly used for writing religious texts.
 The Khom Thai script closely resembles the Aksar Mul script used in Cambodia, but some letters differ.
 The Khom Thai letterforms have not changed significantly since the Sukhothai era.
 The Khom Thai script was the most widely used of the ancient scripts found in Thailand.